lbowes/lbowes/README.md

 Hi,

-### About me
-I'm a student at the [University of York](https://www.york.ac.uk/) ~~studying~~ suffering for a BEng in Computer Science.

-I'm interested in how software can be used to improve thought.
+I'm a student at the [University of York](https://www.york.ac.uk/) ~~studying~~ suffering for a BEng in Computer Science, interested in how software can be used to improve thought.